libstout/libstout/README.md

 *"Premature optimization is the root of all evil."*

-You'll notice that the library is designed in such a way that can lead to a lot of copying.
+You'll notice that the library is designed in a way that can lead to a lot of copying.
 This decision was deliberate.
 Capturing the semantics of pointer ownership is hard to enforce programmatically unless you copy, and in many instances these copies can be elided by an optimizing compiler.
 We've choosen safety rather than premature optimizations.

 Note, however, that we plan to liberally augment the library as we add